hriztam/GujjuGPT/README.md

 2. Data extraction - Done
 3. Data cleaning - Done
 4. Creating a high quality Instruction-style dataset - In Progress
+5. i.
+Fine-tuned llama 1b on 500 Q/A - Done
+   ii.
+Generating more questions - In progress
-5. Quantization of the model
+6. Quantization of the model
-6. Fine-tuning
+7. Fine-tuning

 ### Tech Specifications